Synchrotron: Injection procedure

 Unlike in a cyclotron, synchrotrons are unable to accelerate particles from zero kinetic energy; one of the obvious reasons for this is that its closed particle path would be cut by a device that emits particles.
 Thus, schemes were developed to inject pre-accelerated particle beams into a synchrotron.
-The pre-acceleration can be realized by a chain of other accelerator structures like a linac, a microtron or another synchrotron; all of these in turn need to be fed by a particle source comprising a simple high voltage power supply, typically a Cockcroft-Walton generator.
+The pre-acceleration can be realized by a chain of other accelerator structures like a linac, a microtron or another synchrotron; all of these in turn need to be fed by a particle source comprising a simple high voltage power supply, typically a Cockcroft–Walton generator.

 Starting from an appropriate initial value determined by the injection energy, the field strength of the dipole magnets is then increased.
 If the high energy particles are emitted at the end of the acceleration procedure, e.g. to a target or to another accelerator, the field strength is again decreased to injection level, starting a new injection cycle.
 Depending on the method of magnet control used, the time interval for one cycle can vary substantially between different installations.

-In large-scale facilities
+History and development

+The synchrotron principle was proposed by Vladimir Veksler in 1944.
+Edwin McMillan constructed the first electron synchrotron in 1945, arriving at the idea independently, having missed Veksler's publication (which was only available in a Soviet journal, although in English).

+The first proton synchrotron was designed by Sir Marcus Oliphant and constructed at the University of Birmingham in 1952.
+In 1963, McMillan and Veksler were jointly awarded the Atoms for Peace Prize for the invention of the synchrotron.

-One of the early large synchrotrons, now retired, is the Bevatron, constructed in 1950 at the Lawrence Berkeley Laboratory.
-The name of this proton accelerator comes from its power, in the range of 6.3 GeV (then called BeV for billion electron volts; the name predates the adoption of the SI prefix giga-).
-A number of transuranium elements, unseen in the natural world, were first created with this machine.
-This site is also the location of one of the first large bubble chambers used to examine the results of the atomic collisions produced here.
+One of the early large synchrotrons is the Bevatron, constructed in 1950 at the Lawrence Berkeley Laboratory.
+The Bevatron can accelerate a proton with an energy of 6.2 GeV(then called BeV for billion electron volts; the name predates the adoption of the SI prefix giga-).
+It can also accelerate heavier ions, such as deuterons, alpha-particles, and nitrogen.
+A number of transuranium elements, unseen in the natural world, were first created with this instrument.
+This site is also the location of one of the first large bubble chambers are produced to examine the results of atomic collisions produced here.
+In 1955, physicists Owen Chamberlain and Emilio Segrè had used the Bevatron to detect evidence for the existence of antiproton, for which they received the 1959 Nobel Prize in Physics.
+The Bevatron was retired in February 1993.

 Another early large synchrotron is the Cosmotron built at Brookhaven National Laboratory which reached 3.3 GeV in 1953.

 Among the few synchrotrons around the world, 16 are located in the United States.
 Many of them belong to national laboratories; few are located in universities.